We HIGHLY recommend that you use the ACNAP 2023 Slide template.

 - Check your presentation on a Windows-operated computer (preferably Win7) before you upload it

 Personal laptop computers cannot be connected to the projectors in lecture rooms & presentations cannot be loaded directly onto the computer in the lecture rooms.
-Presentations must be uploaded via our online service.
+Presentations must be uploaded via our service.

 To the attention of MAC users